pwmt/zathura/zathurarc.5.rst

 selection-clipboard
 ^^^^^^^^^^^^^^^^^^^
-Defines the X clipbaord into which mouse-selected data will be written.
+Defines the X clipboard into which mouse-selected data will be written.
 When it is "clipboard", selected data will be written to the CLIPBOARD clipboard, and can be pasted using the Ctrl+v key combination.
 When it is "primary", selected data will be written to the PRIMARY clipboard, and can be pasted using the